lulav/LRS_Documentation/docs_tutorials/robotic_arm/robotic_arm.md

 Now you can see .citros directory in the explorer.

 ## Scenario
-### Inverse kinematics
+* Inverse kinematics
     The Inverse Kinematic calculations are used to show more useful way to interract with robotic arm.  <br/>
     User provides target position and target rotation of arm by three axes as input parameters to configure the simulation.
 The robotic arm will change its position trying to meet the target conditions. <br/>

-### Forward kinematics
+* Forward kinematics
+    Forward Kinematic calculation is the simplest way to control the robotic arm behaviour.
+User provides joints target positions as input parameters to configure the simulation.
+The robotic arm will change its position trying to meet the target conditions, and the simulation publishes the current positions of joints as a result.<br/>
     For this example, let's check how the robotic arm's behavior changes depending on target position.
 To find it out, we need to set up parameters and launch CITROS simulation.<br/>
-In this example user provides joints target positions as input parameters to configure the simulation.
-The robotic arm will change its position trying to meet the target conditions. <br/>
     The parameter setup is listed in ```.citros/parameter_setups/default_param_setup.json```. <br/>
     To find out how the robotic arm's behavior changes, we need to launch a batch with several simulations and a distribution for the last joint position parameter, it will be set by a NumPy random function:

 ```json
 {